Jiminy Pocket Care

 “My goal is to rely on myself.
 I don’t feel therapy is necessary.”

-• Overwhelmed by isolation and negativity
+Overwhelmed by isolation and negativity

-• Unfamiliar with mental health language or tools
+Unfamiliar with mental health language or tools

-• Interested in self-regulation over professional help
+Interested in self-regulation over professional help

 Pivot

-Our original goal was to make therapy more accessible — but our research told us that users didn’t want therapy.
-They wanted connection, understanding, and tools to help themselves.
+Our original goal was to make therapy more accessible — but our research told us that users felt traditional therapy is unhelpful unnecessary, and more stressful than relieving.
+They didn’t want access to therapy.

 So we reframed the problem: